dap-biospec/G3F/Demo/readme.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_11_Demo.png)

 From these traces, the redox potential of myoglobin can be determined.
-The multidimensional data has been successfully deconvoluted and gives the same results as in the first example.
+The multidimensional data has been successfully deconvoluted.

 ### **Calculating Fits using Local Variables**